top of page

 As in the Japanese art of repairing ceramics with gold, the documentary filmmaker Inara Chayamiti searches for her fragmented identity by gluing together pieces of her family story, marked by two diasporas between opposite sides of the world: Brazil and Japan.

-• Logan Nonfiction Program (2021, USA)
+• Fellowship Logan Nonfiction Program (2021, USA)

-• Project shortlisted at Sundance Documentary Fund (2021, USA) and at Berlinale Talents Doc Station (2022, Germany)
+• Finalist at the Sundance Documentary Fund (2021, USA) and the Berlinale Talents (2022, Germany)

 Yzalú - Rap, Feminism and Blackness